Best Water Quality Beaches

 Water Quality Tips

-Wait 24-48 hours after significant rainfall before swimming.
-Stormwater runoff temporarily elevates bacteria levels even at the cleanest beaches.
+Wait 24-48 hours after heavy rainfall.
+Stormwater runoff temporarily increases bacteria levels.

 Frequently Asked Questions